arparaschiv/solar-coronal-inversion/docs/source/index.rst

-.. solar-coronal-inversion documentation master file, created by sphinx-quickstart on Thu Jan 26 18:38:24 2023.
+.. solar-coronal-inversion documentation master file, created by sphinx-quickstart.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Documentation for the **CLEDB** Distribution
 ============================================